 Attend Taste of St. Croix

-Held once a year in April, Taste of St. Croix is the island’s biggest food event.
-Visitors can enjoy dishes from top local chefs, rum tastings, and fine wine all in one night.
+Taste of St. Croix is the island’s biggest food festival, held annually in April.
+Guests can sample dishes from top local chefs, enjoy rum tastings, and sip fine wines—all in one evening.

 Visit Fort Frederik

-Fort Frederik is an important historic site where slavery was abolished on the island in 1848.
-Its bright red color and ocean views make it a memorable stop.
+Fort Frederik is an important historic site in St. Croix.
+Slavery was abolished here in 1848.
+Its bright red walls and ocean views make it a memorable stop for history lovers.

 Play Golf at Buccaneer Beach & Golf Resort